Pneumothorax

 Diagnostic Approach

-Diagnosing closed pneumothorax requires a combination of clinical acumen and appropriate imaging studies.
+Diagnosing a closed pneumothorax requires a combination of clinical acumen and appropriate imaging studies.
 The process typically involves a thorough history and physical examination, paying close attention to risk factors and subtle clinical signs.

 Treatment Strategies from Conservative Management to Surgical Intervention